kjurczyn/Alarm-Clock-2025/README.md

 # Alarm Clock Project
 This is the repository for the Microcontroller Systems 2025 homework 2.
+[Repository link](https://github.com/kjurczyn/Microcontroller-Systems-2025).

 ## Description
 The aim of the project is to create an alarm clock integrated with a thermometer.
 The time and other information is displayed on a 4x7 segment display multiplexed using a shift register at ~100Hz.